Macros

 Contents

-Macros are instructions that allow adding extra functionality or include dynamic content in the Html Editor.
+Macros enable editors to add rich functionality or include dynamic content in the rich text editor.

-A macro instruction is similar to an HTML or XML tag but using square brackets instead of angle brackets.
+A macro instruction is written in plain text.
+They are similar to HTML or XML tags, but uses square brackets instead of angle brackets.

 [macroname attrib1="value1" attrib2="value2"] body [/macroname]